mrdaemon/exosphere/docs/source/glossary.rst

     `/etc/apt/sources.list` and friends.
 On RedHat-likes, it refers to the repositories configured in `/etc/yum.repos.d/` and so on.

+Repository Sync
     Synchronizing the repositories is the process of updating the local host cache from these remote servers, so that the next update check will have the latest information.

+    This is equivalent to running `apt-get update` on Debian-based systems, or `dnf makecache` on RedHat-based systems.

+    This process is generally safe and read-only, but on systems where sudo is required, it may update repository metadata system wide.
+    This is generally not an issue, but if it is problematic, rest assured that the behavior is entirely opt-in, in these cases.